Frequently Asked Questions (FAQ)

 General Admissions FAQ

-To get started with the application and enrollment process, click here to be taken to the "Get Started Guide".
+To get started with the application and enrollment process, go to the "Get Started Guide".
 The guide contains step-by-step instructions for all student populations.

 Click here to view the "Get Started Guide" which contains step-by-step instructions for all student applicant populations.